dandi/handbook/docs/40_initialization.md

 style="width: 60%; height: auto; display: block; margin-left: auto;  margin-right: auto;"/>
 <br/><br/>

-You'll want to next connect `linc-archive` via `Deploy with GitHub`.
+You'll want to next connect `dandi-archive` via `Deploy with GitHub`.
 Enable Netlify to be authorized as a GitHub app.
 Once you have enabled authorization, you'll need to specifically link your appropriate repositories:

 <br/><br/>